jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

 (Collapsed because I think you get the idea, but feel free to expand to view the whole thing.)

 #### Input Variable Assignments
-Now that I've told Packer about what variables I intend to use, I can then go about setting values for those variables.
+Now that I've told Packer about the variables I intend to use, I can then go about setting values for those variables.
 That's done in the `linux-server.auto.pkrvars.hcl` file.
 I've highlighted the most interesting bits:

 ```hcl
 # torchlight! {"lineNumbers":true}